dconlrn/dconlrn.github.io/wotr.md

 - You play a series of turns until one side has won the game
 - Each turn consists of 6 phases
 - Action dice largely determine what you are able to do in the game
+> *This is in relation to the Action Resolution phase.
+Discussed later.*

 *As the fellowship moves through middle earth their progress and corruption is counted on the fellowship track.*